appcircleio/appcircle-docusaurus/docs/self-hosted-appcircle/installation.md

 If you have made a mistake at installation steps, especially at configuration, you can reconfigure your server after installation.

-All configuration updates requires appcircle server restart.
-So resetting configuration should start with stopping appcircle server.
+All configuration updates requires Appcircle server restart.
+So resetting configuration should start with stopping Appcircle server.

-Stop appcircle server services.
+Stop Appcircle server services.

 ```bash
 ./ac-self-hosted.sh -n "spacetech" down